Do you have to report a car accident?

 What needs to be reported?

-It’s important to remain calm after a road accident, so you can note down everything that needs to be reported to your insurance company or the police, including:
+It’s important to remain calm after a road accident, so you can note down everything that needs to be reported to your insurance company, including:

 • The date and time of the incident